BitSuites/BPAssetFileGenerator/README.md

-    -m           Generates each source in their own file (Default is to generate one file with content from all sources) -dnverify    Do not verify any of the code (Default is to always verify) -dnhelp      Do not execute any of the helper code (Default is to always execute the helper code) -h           Print this help and exit
+    -m           Generates each source in their own file (Default is to generate one file with content from all sources) -dnverify    Do not verify any of the code (Default is to always verify) -dnhelp      Do not execute any of the helper code (Default is to always execute the helper code) -objc        Write the file in Objective C (Default is to write in swift) -h           Print this help and exit
 ```